 4. The Hidden Tags

-You may probably have noticed that the browser window gets stretched (Sometimes, it doesn't.
-It depends on how long the triggers are).
-This is unpleasant to some people so you definitely need to do something about this.
+You may probably have noticed that the browser window gets stretched sometimes (It depends on how long the triggers are and where you post them).
+This can be unpleasant for some people to look at, so you definitely need to do something about this.
 This is where the Hidden Tags get some action.
 Hidden Tags allow you to hide a huge wall of text in your postings.
 This is very useful for triggers because they usually have a huge wall of text.
 Now, simply write [hidden=The Title][/hidden].
 As usual, the text that you wanted to hide must be between the tags.
 Here's the example of it:

 • Melee Initialization